Sauko22/Unfalse-Engine/README.md

 ### Additional information
 - FBX that has a texture linked, will be loaded with his respective texture
 - Models must be in the models folder and textures must be in textures folder

+## Assignment 2 - Engine Editor

+### Scene Serialitzacion
+Saves and Load all the objects of the main window as a Scene.
+For that, we use the buttons found in the Time Management bar.

+### Time Management bar
+- Play/Stop: Allows to change the scene and return to the previous state
+- Box : Activate/Desactivate box colliders
+- Empty GameObject: Create a new gameobject in the hierachy
+- Save Scene: Save the current scene
+- Load Scene: Load a scene from the load Menu
+- RayCasting: Raycast is now visible
+### Transformations
+GameObjects position/rotation/scale can be modificated by the inspector and using Gizmos.
+- I: Gizmo Translate
+- O: Gizmo Rotation
+- P: Gizmo Scale

+### GameObject Inspector
+- Delete Object: Delete all the childs and parent gameobject
+- Empty Child: Create an empty child to the selected GameObject

+### Camera Component
+- A camera can be created in the menu of GameObjects
+- It has a Culling Option functional with the scene
+- FOV,Planes and transformation can be changed in the inspector

+### Inspector Updated
+Gameobject can be reparent with other gameobjects by dragging them

+### Assets Explorer
+- The User can navigate through folders and load files in the same window by double clicking the file
+- The tree shows the order of the folders, but can't load files or delete them
+- Each type of file has a diferent icon
+- The "<-" Button allow to return the previous folder
+- Left Click: Delete the file

+### Resource Explorer
+A windows the shows the loaded resources in the scene and how many times are loaded

+## Comments and difficulties
+-
+## License & Copyright

+[MIT License]

+Copyright (c) 2020 by Marc Palma & Pol Juan

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.